Seagate/cortx-hare/README.md

    ./kv-init
    ```

-4. Generate and assign Mero process fids to the "services", mentioned in `consul-srv-conf.json`:
+4. Generate and assign Mero processes fids to the "services", mentioned in `consul-srv-conf.json`:
    ```sh
    ./gen-service-ids
    ```